-- METALLIC SILICATES: Magnesium Silicate may irritate the eyes.
-Potassium Silicate may be harmful if swallowed or contacts skin.
-Calcium silicate may be harmful if swallowed. - CRYSTALINE SILICA (Silicon Dioxide): Causes irritation and inflammation of the respiratory tract.
+- IRON (and Iron Oxide): Iron is harmful if swallowed, causes skin irritation, and causes eye irritation.
+Contact with iron oxide has been reported to cause skin irritation and serious eye damage. - CRYSTALINE SILICA (Silicon Dioxide): Causes irritation and inflammation of the respiratory tract.
 May cause abrasion of the cornea.
 Inhalation may cause cough.
-A single exposure to very high airborne levels may cause lung irritation in exposed humans. - CALCIUM SULFIDE: Causes skin irritation, eye irritation and may cause respiratory irritation.
+A single exposure to very high airborne levels may cause lung irritation in exposed humans.